teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 `QUORUM_FIELD` -- The lowest integer that is greater than half of `N_FIELD`.
 Equivalent to CEIL( (N_PRESENT+1)/2 ).

+### Producing consensus on a field

+Each voting operation will either produce a CBOR output, or produce no consensus.
+Unless otherwise stated, all CBOR outputs are to be given in canonical form.
+To compute the consensus for a field, the authorities follow this algorithm:

+    Algorithm: CONSENSUS(OPERATION-VOTES, VOTES)

+    (Computes a consensus on a field, given that the authorities casting votes have specified the voting operations in OPERATION-VOTES, and the authorities casting votes for this field)

+    Requires: LEN(VOTES) <= LEN(OPERATION-VOTES).
+    Requires: LEN(OPERATION-VOTES) <= N_PRESENT

+    Identity the most frequent member OP of OPERATION-VOTES.
+(Two members are the same iff they have exactly the same operation and parameters.)
+If there is no unique most frequent member, return "no consensus" for this field.

+    Let OP_COUNT = the number of times that OP appears in OPERATION-VOTES.

+    If OP < QUORUM_AUTH, return "No consensus" for this field.

+    Otherwise, invoke the operation specified by OP over the provided VOTES.

+In other words, there is only a consensus for a field if more than half of the total authorities agree how to vote on that field.

+Below we specify a number of operations, and the parameters that they take.
+We begin with operations that apply to "simple" values (integers and binary strings), then show how to compose them to larger values.

+### Voting operations for simple values

+### Voting operations for lists

+### Voting operations for maps

 ### IntMedian [N]